 The European Commission has published a guidance document (MEDDEV 2.1/3 - external link) on the borderline between medical devices and medicinal products.
 This provides explanations of how the determination of a borderline product should be undertaken and gives examples of various products and the correct regulatory routes.

-MHRA have also published Bulletin 17 (131Kb), which lists various products and whether they are considered medical devices or medicinal products.
+'The MHRA has also published a guidance document 'Borderlines between medical devices and medicinal products' (163Kb), which lists various products and whether they are considered medical devices or medicinal products.

 There may also be additional guidance on specific products contained in the Medical Device Expert Group’s ‘Manual on borderline and classification in the Community Regulatory framework for medical devices’.